Microsoft Entra ID

 Entra ID offers various authentication methods, including password-based, multi-factor, smart card, and certificate-based authentication.
 It also includes several security features, such as conditional access policies, risk-based authentication, and identity protection.

 On July 11, 2023, Microsoft announced the renaming of Azure AD to Microsoft Entra ID to improve consistency with other Microsoft cloud products.
 The name change took place on July 15, 2023.

+Security

+On July 14, 2025, a security vulnerability allowing a user to gain administrator privileges to every Entra ID directory was discovered.
+A fix was issued on July 17, 2025.